Skip to Main Content

 Bibliography

-Editions other than the first: [14.113] When an edition other than the first is cited, the number, or description, of the edition follows the title.
+Editions other than the first: [14.15] When an edition other than the first is cited, the number or description, of the edition follows the title.
+Such wording as Second Edition, Revised and Enlarged is abbreviated in notes and bibliographies simply as 2nd ed.; Revised Edition (with no number) is abbreviated as rev. ed.

 Book